Fast Monocular Hand Pose Estimation on Embedded Systems: EXPERIMENTS

 \subsubsection{Evaluation Metrics}

 Sum of Squares Error (SSE), \mbox{end-point error} (EPE), and Probability of Correct Keypoint (PCK) within a normalized distance threshold, are used as evaluation metrics:

-where the term $y_{si}$ is the ground truth of landmark $i$ and $\widehat{y}_{si}$ is the system's predicted coordinate. $i$ represents the landmark indexes $i= [1..., 21]$ and $s$ represents the index of hand sample. $ D $ denotes the number of samples in the dataset, while $w$ and $h$ are the original images' width and height, respectively.
+where the term $y_{si}$ is the ground truth of landmark $i$, and $\widehat{y}_{si}$ is the system's predicted coordinate. $i$ represents the landmark indexes $i= [1..., 21]$ and $s$ represents the index of hand sample. $y_{s0}$ and $\widehat{y}_{s0}$ are the ground truth root joint and the predicted root joint. $ D $ denotes the number of samples in the dataset, while $w$ and $h$ are the original images' width and height, respectively.
 In Eq. \ref{eq33}, $1(\cdot)$ is the indicator function and $\sigma$ is the threshold.
-If $L2$ distance between the predicted landmark and the ground truth is less than $\sigma$, the indicator function is set to 1, otherwise to 0. $PCK_{\sigma}^i$ represents the $PCK_{\sigma}$ metric of landmark $i$ at the ratio of $\sigma$.
+If $L2$ distance between the predicted landmark and the ground truth is less than $\sigma$, the indicator function is set to 1, otherwise to 0. $PCK_{\sigma}^i$ represents the $PCK_{\sigma}$ metric of landmark $i$ at the ratio of $\sigma$, which is an empirical value of $0.2$.